AIM Care – Vision & Strategy

 AIM Care currently has established MOUs with:

-- DMG, over providing a professional clinician in Tumaini
+- DMG, over providing a professional clinician in Tumaini, Nairobi

 - GMMT, over providing a professional clinician in Kampala

-Tumaini in Nairobi provides regular services to Rift Valley Academy, Rosslyn Academy, and West Nairobi School, with funding arrangements in place for the first two of these.
+Tumaini Nairobi provides regular services to Rift Valley Academy, and limited support to Rosslyn Academy, and West Nairobi School, with funding arrangements in place for the first of these.

 AIM Care has informal but close working relationships with a number of other missionary member care organisations globally, e.g. LinkCare and Alongside in the US, and other member care centres in Africa and Southern Europe.

-Additionally, clinicians at Tumaini are part of a network of mental health professionals in Nairobi and have good relations with other NGO and national counselling centres in Nairobi.
+Additionally, clinicians at Tumaini are part of a network of mental health professionals in Nairobi and Kampala, and have good relations with other relevant NGOs and national counselling centres.

 10. Defined and measurable desired end points objectives